yipy0005/TrailBlazer/README.md

    - In the file selection window, navigate to the location where you saved the TrailBlazer extension folder.
 Select the folder and click **Open**.

 5. **Confirm Installation**:
-   - You should now see TrailBlazer in your list of Chrome extensions, with a compass-like icon in the Chrome toolbar.
+   - You should now see TrailBlazer in your list of Chrome extensions, with a T-letter icon in the Chrome toolbar.

 ---